JamesSkemp/words/content/post/solved-upgrading-to-windows-7-on-an-hp-a6360t-with-a-second-hard-drive.md

 +++
-title = "Solved: Upgrading to Windows 7 on an HP a6360t with a second hard drive" summary = "My experience performing the initial upgrade of my HP Pavilion a6360t to Windows 7 Home Premium, 64-bit." draft = false comments = true date = "2009-10-09T20:43:00-05:00"
+title = "Solved: Upgrading to Windows 7 on an HP a6360t with a second hard drive" description = "My experience performing the initial upgrade of my HP Pavilion a6360t to Windows 7 Home Premium, 64-bit." draft = false comments = true date = "2009-10-09T20:43:00-05:00"